 The Americas have been shaped by the legacy of colonialism which included the near extinction of native inhabitants of Caribbean islands when European settlers first landed on those shores.
 They introduced millions of African slaves to the Western hemisphere, many of whom died on their way to the West Indies.

 Following the abolition of slavery, slave owners were compensated for the loss of their property but the newly emancipated were not.
 Many query how the losses suffered can be quantified and who should be entitled to compensation for past wrongs which occurred more than a century ago.

 Organised in collaboration with the Institute of the Americas at UCL.

 40 Free tickets are reserved for students on production of a valid student ID at the door.

 Venue: Christopher Ingold XLG1 Chemistry Lecture Hall, University College, 20 Gordon St, London WC1H 0AJ.

 Ticket sales: Refunds will not be granted after 10 June 2014

 The British Foundation for the University of the West Indies

-BFUWI is a registered charity set up by the University of the West Indies in the UK established to raise funds for scholarships, its Endowment Fund and to raise the profile of UWI in the UK and raise funds for students studying in the Caribbean.
+BFUWI is a registered charity set up by the University of the West Indies in the UK established to raise the profile of the University in the UK and raise funds for students studying in the Caribbean.

 The Foundation aims to: